rust-lang/book/src/ch17-05-traits-for-async.md

 `Pin` works with types which implement the `Deref` or `DerefMut` traits, which we covered in Chapter 15.
-You can think of this restriction as equivalent to only working with pointers, though, because implementing `Deref` or `DerefMut` means your type behaves similarly to a pointer type. `Pin` is also not a pointer itself, and it doesn’t have any behavior of its own as the ref counting of `Rc` or `Arc` does.
+You can think of this restriction as equivalent to only working with pointers, though, because implementing `Deref` or `DerefMut` means your type behaves similarly to a pointer type. `Pin` is also not a pointer itself, and it doesn’t have any behavior of its own the way `Rc` and `Arc` do with ref counting.
 It’s purely a tool the compiler can use to uphold the relevant guarantees, by wrapping pointers in the type.

 Recalling that `await` is implemented in terms of calls to `poll`, this starts